 rethink your recruitment

 To start with, it's important to make sure job descriptions are written carefully to be as inclusive as possible.
-That could involve avoiding unnecessary jargon and not using gender-coded words or other language that will make roles feel exclusive or unwelcoming to particular groups.
+That could involve avoiding unnecessary jargon and not using gender-coded words or other languages that will make roles feel exclusive or unwelcoming to particular groups.

 LinkedIn highlighted this as an effective way to make job posts more inclusive in its Gender Insights Report, which revealed that women apply to 20% fewer jobs than men and are 16% less likely than men to apply for a role after viewing it.

 There should be an emphasis on diversity and inclusion in every phase of the hiring process, particularly at crucial stages like the interview.
 If possible, put together an eclectic interview panel to minimize the risk of bias (conscious or otherwise) and to show all interviewees that they will be welcomed and given every opportunity to move forward in their careers with your company.

 - Asking the same core questions in the same order

 - Giving every interviewee the same opportunity to ask their own questions

 - Evaluating all responses in the same way